agentajant/Pygame-EndlessSpaceGame/README.md

 = First run the Install_Import.bat file.

-=Then run the game.bat file to play the game.
+= Then run the game.bat file to play.